 Food and Drink

 If you follow me on Facebook, you may have seen that I’ve recently been chronicling my weight loss journey there, and there’s been a lot of news to report!
 (The picture is one of me now that I can fit into a shirt that just has an L on the label–no X or XX.)
-A […]
+Update: […]

 There are different ways to make low-carb equivalents of macaroni and cheese.
 Some use actual low-carb macaroni noodles, but these can be hard to find, and the texture often is not the same as familiar versions of the dish.
 Here is one of my favorite ways to make a low-carb version.
 It is extremely easy, and […]